 MBNA Rewards MasterCard

-The MBNA Rewards MasterCard is both a travel and cash back credit card in one giving you complete flexibility over how you redeem your points.
-This flexibility coupled with a very strong insurance package for a no fee card is what propels it to the top of the no fee travel group.
+The MBNA Rewards MasterCard manages to avoid an annual fee while being both a travel and cash back credit card in one.
+It gives you complete flexibility over how you redeem your points.
+This flexibility, coupled with a very strong insurance package for a no fee card, is what propels it to the top of this category.

 You get 1 point per dollar spent, which works out to 1% of your spending back as rewards that you can use for travel or cash.
 Points can also be redeemed for merchandise and charitable donations.
 It comes with a 5,000 point sign up bonus (limited time) worth $50 in cash back or travel and 7 types of insurance coverage, including 1 Million in travel accident coverage and $2,000 in trip interruption.